melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

 In the following code, a button is attached to every menu item link with a submenu.
 The click event listener is applied to this button and toggles the menu.
-The invisible button text is changed from show to hide submenu according to the state of the submenu.
+The invisible button text is changed from ‘show submenu’ to ‘hide submenu’ according to the state of the submenu.

 {::nomarkdown}
 <%= code_start('','JavaScript') %>